 THE STUFF OF DREAMS

-"Barbarella" is one of those films that is so visually way-out that you could enjoy it just as much without sound.
+Barbarella is one of those films that is so visually way out that you could enjoy it just as much without sound.
 The wonderful Lava-Lamp production design by Mario Garbuglia and iconic futuristic costumes by Jacques Fonteray & Paco Rabanne display a great deal more ingenuity and wit than the script.

-| Barbarella explores the Chamber of Dreams with mad scientist Durand-Durand (Milo O'Shea) |
+Barbarella in the Black Queen's Chamber of Dreams |

-By no stretch of the imagination is “Barbarella” a classic (well, it IS a classic of sorts) but classic films do share one thing…they endure by having created a kind of perfect reality within the framework of their narrative.
+By no stretch of the imagination is Barbarella a classic (well, it IS a classic of sorts).
+But classic films do share one thing…they endure by having created a kind of perfect reality within the framework of their narrative.

-And in this, “Barbarella” is a film that looks better the older it gets.
+And in this, Barbarella is a film that looks better the older it gets.

 Ruminating on the druggy 1980s and the part it played in the jumble that was ultimately the film Xanadu, playwright Douglas Carter Beane said, “When you watch ‘Xanadu,’ you can see the cocaine on the screen.”

-Well, a 60s variation of the same can be said for “Barbarella.”
-Some serious mind-expanding drugs had to have been behind what’s on display here.
-A fur-lined spaceship that looks like a flying Avon compact, blind angels, murderous dolls, orchid-eating exiles, killer canaries, a sex-machine (no, not James Brown), a giant hookah in which swims a semi-naked man …it never stops!
-I love movies that transport me, surprise me, and render the fantastic tangible.
-Every time I watch “Barbarella” it reintroduces me to that kid-like part of me that can still be left thunderstruck by movie magic.
+Well, a 60s variation of the same can be said for Barbarella.
+Some serious mind-expanding drugs had to have been behind what's on display here.
+A fur-lined spaceship that looks like a flying Avon compact, blind angels, murderous dolls, orchid-eating exiles, killer canaries, a sex machine (no, not James Brown), a giant hookah in which swims a semi-naked man …it never stops!

-Barbarella and the evil Great Tyrant (Anita Pallenberg) are rescued from the burning city of Sogo by blind angel Pygar (John Phillip Law).
+Barbarella and the evil Great Tyrant (Anita Pallenberg) are rescued from the burning city of Sogo by the blind angel Pygar (John Phillip Law).
 When Barbarella asks why he's saving the very woman who tried to have him killed, Pygar replies, "An angel has no memory!"

-Copyright © Ken Anderson
+Copyright © Ken Anderson 2009

 Like you, I saw BARBARELLA when quite young (14, I think) and it's made a lifelong impression.
 I think it's popularity as a cult movie diminished when it ceased to play regularly on regular TV.
 I wish it would attain WIZARD OF OZ status by becoming an annual event!